morrissoftware1229/DSA/README.md

 ###### 20240520
 - Found a solution very quickly for Level 1 - Problem 03 (Two Sum) that beats 85% of Python3 submissions on time.
 There were no clearly better answers.
 - I was reminded to move a little bit slower if I don't want to have to debug the code.
 I referenced the integer I was looping with instead of the key of a dictionary that matched the integer.

+###### 20240521
+- I was unable to find a solution to Level 1 - Problem 04 (Group Anagrams) within an hour, so I analyzed the best Python3 solution.
+- I learned a bit more about defaultdict and the intuition behind solving medium array and hashing problems.